 If takeover was performed before replacement of the HBA, release the spare server settings.
-Change the WWN information settings following the procedure in "Replacing a Server with no Spare Server Assigned".
+Change the WWN information settings following the procedure in "Replacing a server with no spare server assigned".

-- When not Replacing an HBA - 1.
-Perform Server Switchover
+- When not Replacing an HBA

+1. Perform Server Switchover

+Switch over the server to replace with its spare server.
 For server switchover, refer to "Chapter 4 Server Switchover" in the "Operation Guide VE".
 The server to replace is automatically powered off after switchover.